timgrob/Revolut_codingChallenge/README.md

 Feel free to code your own solution to this nice data problem.

 # Run
 In order to run my solution to this coding challenge.
 Set up a postgreSQL database and change the database parameters in the settings.py file in the config folder according to your needs.
-Then sinply execute the main.py file.
+Then simply execute the main.py file.